aws.lightsail.ContainerServiceDeploymentVersion

 - container_

-name str The name for the container.
+name str - Name of the container.

 - image str

-The name of the image used for the container.
+- Name of the image used for the container.
 Container images sourced from your Lightsail container service, that are registered and stored on your service, start with a colon (

 :